humanmade/hm-juicer/inc/README.md

 _(mixed)_ WP_Error on API error, `false` if no feed items, an array of item objects if request was successful.

 ### `maybe_humanize_time( int $timestamp )`
+Found in: `api.php`

 Humanize time if less than 35 days old.
 Otherwise, display a formatted date.

 #### Parameters
 `$timestamp` _(int)_ The Unix timestamp to check.